 During 2019 I was looking into how to hedge my portfolio to lessen my exposure for tail-risk: I simply bought S&P 500 puts way out of money, at least 5% out of the money.
 The problem with this strategy is that it feels I’m bleeding slowly to death, and perhaps making a big gain after years of bleeding.
 In October 2019 I came across this article by Meb Faber, making me stop hedging.
-That was of course a shame, if I had kept doing it I would have offset a lot of my unrealized losses just months later.
+That was, of course, a shame, if I had kept doing it I would have offset a lot of my unrealized losses just months later.

-Hedging for tail risk is of course very difficult because you are bleeding slowly, until you have the rare big gain.
+Hedging for tail risk is of course very difficult because you are bleeding slowly until you have the rare big gain.
 Think about this: If you make 500 000 in year one and nothing in the following nine, you will most likely be a lot unhappier compared to receiving 50 000 evenly in all ten years.
 Behavioral experiments suggest our happiness depends far more on the number of positive feelings than on the amount when they hit.
 This means any payment is much more important than the size of it.
-In order to have a pleasant life most people should thus spread these payments evenly.
+In order to have a pleasant life, most people should thus spread these payments evenly.
 (Even worse is if you make 500 000 in year one and give back 400 000 over the next nine years.
 It most likely feels better to receive nothing because you have nine miserable years.)

 Diversification is a must for most investors.
 Warren Buffett and a few others can manage very well without diversification, but the fact is that most stocks do not manage to beat short-term treasury bills.
-This makes stock picking tremendously challenging.
+This makes stock-picking tremendously challenging.

 Berkshire Hathaway is a good example of an antifragile company.
 Warren Buffett doesn’t claim to be an expert in all areas of expertise under the Berkshire umbrella: he manages in knowing ignorance, and the company usually thrives.
 And through his hands-off management, the company achieves a remarkable degree of antifragility.
 With minimal bureaucracy!
 I believe Berkshire at today’s level (170 USD) will return good returns over the next decade.

 I have always aimed at a moderate and to a certain extent minimalistic living.
 I believe it’s very hard to adjust from high to low consumption.
-Today, when my tenants have problems paying the rent, this comes handy.
+Today, when my tenants have problems paying the rent, this comes in handy.
 I don’t need much to live a pretty happy life.
 Research shows that a high income very often leads to high consumption, thus making high earners just as financially poor as someone with a low income.
-I have a very irregular income, and have cut my expenses to prepare for a crisis.
+I have a very irregular income and have cut my expenses to prepare for a crisis.

 Debt and ruin: